Syria's media put differences aside at foundering peace talks

 "You do not have an agenda or a plan to build the country.
 You just want the president out.
 This no longer convinces us," a pro-government journalist told some pro-opposition activists waiting in a hallway outside the negotiating room.

 "But the point is I can say that those people (the opposition) upstairs do not represent me," one activist countered.
-"Can you criticise Assad or the government?
+"Can you criticize Assad or the government?
 Can you say they committed crimes?"

 The group of journalists and activists ended their exchange by agreeing they all love Syria.